gkate772/FeaturesOfAPI/DependencyInjection/Readme.txt

 * Constructor / Property / Method injection without interfaces only moves object creation outside the class.
 Coupling is reduced slightly but NOT eliminated.

+@@ ONE SINGLE CLASS that demonstrates all three types of injection (Constructor, Property, Method) WITHOUT interfaces.

+Single-Class Example

+Class Name: PaymentProcessor
+Dependencies:
+SmsNotifier
+EmailNotifier
+DatabaseLogger

+ONE CLASS WITH ALL 3 INJECTION TYPES

+* Using constructor, property, and method injection without interfaces only changes how dependencies are supplied;
+it does not remove tight coupling.